Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/README.md

 ### 3. Strands Agent to AgentCore Runtime

-The local Strands agent is deployed to AWS Bedrock AgentCore Runtime:
+The local Strands agent is deployed to Amazon Bedrock AgentCore Runtime:

 - **BedrockAgentCoreApp**: Wrapper for deploying Strands agents to AWS
 - **Entrypoint Decoration**: Standardized interface for cloud execution